Patrick Davis

 Chief Executive Officer

-Colleen Head Batchelor, long-time Child and Family Services Director at The Resource Exchange (TRE), was voted in as permanent CEO by the TRE Board of Directors in their June 17, 2020 Board meeting.
-Colleen joined The Resource Exchange in 2009 and has over 30 years of experience working in the field of early child development, disability and intervention.
-She currently oversees TRE’s Early Intervention, Family Supports and Services, Break Time Respite and Early Childhood Mental Health programs.
+Colleen Head Batchelor, long-time Child and Family Services Director at TRE, was voted in as permanent CEO by the TRE Board of Directors in June 2020.
+Colleen joined TRE in 2009 and has over 30 years of experience working in the field of early child development, disability, and intervention.

 Colleen has worked in multiple-state systems, including Texas, New Jersey, and Colorado where her roles have included service provider, program administrator, state personnel development coordinator, and state procedural safeguards coordinator.
 She has also been Executive Director for Colorado Springs-based nonprofit, Resources for Young Children and Families, providing oversight and supervision of the implementation and delivery of early intervention services in El Paso County.